-In Volume 1, the Authority recommended that SunWater staff continue to conduct all quarterly meter reads.
+In the Draft Report, the Authority recommended that SunWater staff continue to conduct all quarterly meter reads.

-The Authority notes Halcrow's conclusion that more information is required to determine the reasons why labour hours increased significantly since 2006-07 but that other expenditure in relation to Local Authority rates and Land Taxis appropriate.
+The Authority noted Halcrow's conclusion that more information is required to determine the reasons why labour hours increased significantly since 2006-07 but that other expenditure in relation to Local Authority rates and Land Tax is appropriate.

-The Authority also notes that Halcrow did not recommend any adjustment to operations costs for this scheme.
+The Authority also noted that Halcrow did not recommend any adjustment to operations costs for this scheme.

-The Authority notes that the consultants engaged to review operations costs in other SunWater schemes (Arup (2011), GHD (2011) and Aurecon (2011)) also did not recommend any adjustment to operations costs.
+The Authority noted that the consultants engaged to review operations costs in other SunWater schemes (Arup (2011), GHD (2011) and Aurecon (2011)) also did not recommend any adjustment to operations costs.